 Liquidity risk is the risk that an entity will be unable to meet its financial obligations as they fall due.
 The Company manages liquidity risk by preparing cash flow forecasts of upcoming cash requirements.
-As at the Financial Position Date, the Company had a cash balance of \$2,081,120 (March 31, 2023 - \$1,504,969) and accounts payable and accrued liabilities of \$3,678,398 (March 31, 2023 - \$3,807,809).
+As at the Financial Position Date, the Company had a cash balance of \$1,247,399 (March 31, 2023 - \$1,504,969) and accounts payable and accrued liabilities of \$3,885,616 (March 31, 2023 - \$3,807,809).
 Liquidity risk is assessed as very high.

-The Company has a planning and budgeting process in place by which it anticipates and determines the funds required to support normal operations as well as the growth and development of its mineral property interests.
-The Company coordinates this planning and budgeting process with its financing activities through its capital management process in normal circumstances.
+The Company has a planning and budgeting process in place by which it anticipates and determines the funds required to support normal operation requirements as well as the growth and development of its mineral property interests.
+The Company coordinates this planning and budgeting process with its financing activities through the capital management process in normal circumstances.